 She has loved putting her Nonprofit Business minor to work while utilizing her creative background to problem solve, design, and think out of the box here at Blanchet!
 Here at the Blanchet House Kelly is an active member of the development committee and enjoys her work in the administrative office.

-In her free time Kelly loves hiking the Gorge, camping, dancing, baking, seeing theatre and spending time with her partner Matt, puppy Camden, friends and family!
+In her free time Kelly loves hiking the Gorge, camping, dancing, baking, theatre and spending time with her husband Matthew, puppy Camden, friends and family!

 Purchasing, Building and Food Services Manager

 Dennis is a native Portlander.
 He grew up hunting and fishing here in Oregon with his dad.
 Prior to Blanchet House, Dennis worked in both commercial and residential construction for most of his adult life.
 He first came to the Blanchet House in March 2012 while still residing in the old building on the corner of NW 4th and Glisan.
 After being with the Blanchet House for several months he was made floor supervisor and then ultimately was hired as the full-time Food Services and Building Manager in April 2013.